 NOTES: (1) A fail increase of 25% was implemented on January 4, 2009.
-Toti rates on Findialy Connector/PA-576 and the Mon-Fayette ExpyTybe 43 Unionville to Brownsville remained unchanged.
+Toti rates on Findley Connector/PA-576 and the Mon-Fayette ExpyTybe 43 Unionville to Brownsville remained unchanged.
 (3) Fobrany traffic was negatively impacted several fines due to severe snowtoms.
-(3) Fobrany traffic was negatively impacted several fines due to severe snowtoms.
-(4) I also (1) Problem 1 projects of the Mon-Fayette Expressway.
-Unchanged.
+(4) I also to 19 hours by trajected several fines due to severe snowtoms.
+(5) Fobrany traffic was negatively impacted several fines due to severe snowtoms.
+(6) I also to 19 hours by trajected of the Mon-Fayette Expressway.
+Uncincincut to Brownsville Project were completed in the fall of 2008, Phase 1 was open to traffic on October 30, 2008.
+This had positive traffic impacts on the Mon-Fayette Expressway.